 Older learners with autism need support with the activities of daily life.
 Because of how they experience the world, they need specific instruction to learn new tasks, often broken down into small components taught with frequent repetition.
-The approach taken by ABA allows our learners to be more independent, thereby opening doors to living, employment, and social situations beyond graduation from high school and transition programs.
+The approach taken in our ABA therapy for high school students allows our learners to be more independent, thereby opening doors to living, employment, and social situations beyond graduation from high school and transition programs.

 At Nexus, we typically use the Essential for Living (EFL) curriculum to inform our skills instruction for older learners.
 It focuses on the “Essential 8” skills for independent living, instructing through “must have,” “should have,” “good to have,” and “nice to have” skills.